SnowQT/EVL/README.md

 # Emergency Vehicle Lighting
-A new approche to vehicle liting in FiveM
+A new approach to vehicle lighting in FiveM
 ## Script Specific

 ### Natives: